 6:30 I crawled out of my tent for breakfast the next morning, feeling much better than I had twelve hours before!
 I stood outside my tent and looked back up at where we had been less than twenty-four hours ago.
 I had managed to climb a 6000-meter peak!

 After a leisurely breakfast, we headed down the Quebrada Ishinca to the vehicle that would take us back to Huaraz.
-As with everything else of this Peruvian Andes Adventures– organized trip, the vehicle was waiting.
+As with everything else on this Peruvian Andes Adventures-organized trip, the vehicle was waiting.

 Back In Huaraz

 2:00 p.m.
 We were soon back in Huaraz, perhaps the #1 mountain town in all of the Andes, thanks to the specialized services its climbing outfitters can provide and the mountains that they have nearby.

 The Peruvian Andes crew dropped me off at Olaza’s Guesthouse.
 The two weeks just spent in and out of Huaraz were such a high that I knew I’d be coming back to this mountain town for more of the Cordillera Blanca.

 While Huaraz looks like a ramshackle town, thanks to the Great Peruvian Earthquake of 1970, which took many lives and destroyed most of the town’s main buildings.
 What it lacks in charming buildings, it makes up in the welcoming nature of the tourism economy its citizens have created in the past fifty years.
 It is just a great place to be – and is the starting point of countless incredible mountain treks and climbs.

 Two years later- after a trip that brought me to three of Ecuador’s highest peaks- I was back in Huaraz again.
 This time I did a fifteen-day HuayHuash Circuit with Peruvian Andes Adventures.

 Cordillera Huayhuash Circuit: South America’s Finest High-Altitude Trek